What is a contrail made of?

 Element Analysis

 Aluminum: Found naturally in air, soil, and water.
-According to the EPA:
+According to the CDC's toxicology fact sheet:

-Calcium and Magnesium: Abundant in rocks and airborne dust, with no EPA toxicity limits due to their low harmfulness.
+Calcium and Magnesium: Abundant in rocks and airborne dust, with no EPA toxicity limits because they are essentially harmless at these levels.

-Barium: Measured at just 5% of the EPA's allowable limits for drinking water.
+Barium: Measured at just 5% of the EPA's allowable limit for drinking water.
 Barium enters the air through activities like mining and burning coal or oil.
 According to the CDC:

 While barium is present, the levels detected do not pose a significant risk.